GregMcC5/SI507final/README.md

 These scripts organize the data into a navigable tree.
 A new tree is constructed for each address and are personalized to each user.
 The tree is composed of several levels of "stacked" class objects that hold each other in attributes.
 A the top level, a single RepTree class object is returned, which holds 4 GovLevel class objects (one for Federal, State, Local government levels, and one the user's whole state Congressional Delegation) in correpsonding attributes (self.federal, self.state, etc.).
 Each GovLevel object holds a list of officholders as Representative class objects (for officeholders who aren't Congress members), CongressPerson calss objects (a subclass of Reprsentative, used for members of Congress), or OtherCongressPerson (used for all members of Congress from the user's state).
 These class objects hold all the information related to a particular officeholder.

+While in the script this tree is held within classes, the final_project.py script also writes this tree as a JSON file.
+This JSON file is organized as a dictionary (corresponding to the RepTree object), with strings corresponding to the GovLevel objects as keys ("Federal", "State", "Local", "Other").
+In each corresponding value, a list of dicitonaries is held corresponding to all the information available for that officeholder.

+This JSON file demonstrates the tree structure and can be used by the offline_final.py script to construct the tree of classes and interact with it.

  This structure is also discuss within the script, but can here is a visual design of it also:

                     ----------------------------------------------------------------------------------------------------